6 hours | 6 CEs

 Gary L. Fischler, PhD, ABPP

-Dr. Gary L. Fischler earned a doctorate in Clinical Psychology from the University of Minnesota in 1984 and is a licensed psychologist in Minnesota and Wisconsin.
-He is a Board Certified Specialist of the American Board of Police and Public Safety Psychology (ABPPSP) and a member of its Board of Dir...
+Dr. Gary L. Fischler earned a doctorate in Clinical Psychology from the University of Minnesota in 1984 and has been licensed to practice since 1986.
+He is the President of the American Board of Police and Public Safety Psychology.
+He is a past General Chair of the International Association of Chief...

 Develop a Specialty Area of Practice